What is IT band Syndrome?

 Taking care of your IT band

 While it’s easy to think if we just stretch out the tendon and push through the pain that it’ll get better, it’s important to make sure we don’t disregard the problem but treat it properly.
-If you’re unfortunate enough to have developed this issue, the recovery can take between 4 to 8 weeks to fully heal, so it’s crucial to take care of it properly to ensure a smooth recovery and a pain-free return to running.
+If you’re unfortunate enough to have developed this issue, the recovery can take between 4 to 8 weeks.
+Hence, it’s crucial to take care of your irritated IT band properly to ensure a smooth recovery and a pain-free return to running.

-To make sure you’re giving that tendon the love it needs, we’ve outlined a few clear ways to recover it quicker and more effectively and stay on top of the pain.
+To ensure you’re giving that tendon the love it needs, we’ve outlined a few ways to recover it quicker and more effectively and manage the pain.

 Treatment for IT band syndrome